-We introduce a specification test that is tailored to point-mass mixture distributions on nonnegative support like (2) and hence, complements the methods for dealing with excess zero effects as described in Section 2.1.
+To perform model diagnostics, we introduce a specification test that is tailored to point-mass mixture distributions on nonnegative support like (2).
 Instead of, e.g., checking a number of moment conditions, we consider a kernel-based semiparametric approach, which allows to formally examine whether the entire distribution is correctly specified.
 Compared to similar smoothing specification tests for densities with left-bounded support, as, e.g., proposed by Fernandes and Grammig (2005) and Hagmann and Scaillet (2007), the assumption of a point-mass mixture under the null and alternative hypothesis is a novelty.
-Furthermore, estimation in our procedure is optimized for densities which are locally concave for small positive values as in Section 2.1.
+Estimation in our procedure is optimized for densities which are locally concave for small positive values as described in Section 2.1.

 In this setting, an appropriate semiparametric benchmark estimator for the unconditional density $f_X(x)$ must have the point mass mixture structure as in (2).
 Since the support of the discrete and continuous component is disjoint, we can estimate both parts separately without further functional form assumptions.
 In particular, we use the empirical frequency $\hat{\pi} = n^{-1} \sum_t \mathbb{I}{(x_t>0)}$ as an estimate for the probability X > 0.
-The conditional density g_X is estimated using a nonparametric kernel smoother where K is a kernel function integrating to unity.
-The estimator is generally consistent on unbounded support for bandwidth choices $b = O(n^{-\nu})$ with $\nu < 1$.
+The conditional density $g_X$ is estimated using a nonparametric kernel smoother where K is a kernel function integrating to unity.
+The estimator is generally consistent on unbounded support for bandwidth choices $b = O(n^{-\nu})$ with $\nu < 1$ .
 Though, if the support of the density is bounded, in our case from below at zero, standard fixed kernel estimators assign weight outside the support at points close to zero and therefore yield inconsistent results at points near the boundary.
-Thus instead, we consider a gamma kernel estimator as proposed in Chen (2000) whose flexible form ensures that it is boundary bias free, while density estimates are always nonnegative in contrast to some boundary correction methods for fixed kernels such as boundary kernels (Jones, 1993) or local-linear estimation (Cheng et al., 1997).
+Thus instead, we consider a gamma kernel estimator as proposed in Chen (2000) whose flexible form ensures that it is boundary bias free, while density estimates are always nonnegative.
+This is in contrast to boundary correction methods for fixed kernels such as boundary kernels (Jones, 1993) or local-linear estimation (Cheng et al., 1997).
 The asymmetric gamma kernel is defined on the positive real line and is based on the density of the gamma distribution with shape parameter x/b+1 and scale parameter b